DDen4ik-12/Stage-Size-Changer/README.md

 ![StageSC settings](./assets/readme/settings.png)

-* A label in the stage controls that shows the position of the mouse cursor on the stage
+* Mouse postion display in the stage controls, which can be customized or disabled using the settings (an alternative to the "Mouse position display" addon from Scratch Addons, as it's not compatible with StageSC)
-* Resizing the stage according to \_twconfig\_
+* Resizing the stage according to TurboWarp's configuration (\_twconfig\_)
 * New category "StageSC" ![StageSC category](./assets/readme/category.png) and blocks:

 ![StageSC blocks](./assets/readme/blocks.png)